meilisearch/meilisearch-migration/README.md

 ### 3. A Running MeiliSearch instance

-A MeiliSearch instance should be running before launching the script.
+A MeiliSearch instance with a version greater than v0.21 should be running before launching the script.
 This can be checked using the following command:

 ```bash
 systemctl status meilisearch